matthewrdev/UnityUaal.Maui/README.md

 ## Known Issues + Limitations

  * Sometimes can crash on Android when *receivinb* data from Unity when debugger attached.
 Does not happen in non-debugging builds.
  * Somestimes launchign unity engine can freeze app on Android.
-No known cause or solution yet, still investigating
+No known cause or solution yet, still investigating.

 ## Summary